Based in London, Darragh Casey’s practice continually seeks ways of challenging our habits, norms and routines.

 Originally from Cork, Casey graduated from NCAD Dublin with a BA in Art & Design Education.
 After developing a practice as both an artist and educator he moved to London in 2010 to complete an MA in Design (furniture) from Central St. Martin’s College of Art & Design.

-Casey regularly accepts commissions for his “Shelf Portrait Project” and also works on freelance design consultancy projects, workshops, and installations.
-His clients to date include Harley St Clinic, Camper Shoes, Central St Martin’s College of Art and Design, Vogue UK and Van Cleef & Arpels as well as private clients.
+Casey manages his own freelance design consultancy with clients including Harley St Clinic, Camper Shoes, Central St Martin’s College of Art and Design, Vogue UK and Van Cleef & Arpels as well as private clients.
+Casey also gives workshops and talks around his projects and critical design thinking topics.

 |“Thicker than Water” Exhibition||Byam Shaw, London|